SavickTso/KendoMotionPrediction/README.md

 ## Speed
 The running speed is related to the hardwares.
 In my case, with 2 M5000 GPU accelerated, the frequency can be up to 120 fps.
-A simple python version program running on CPU will be released.
+A simple python version program running on CPU will be released later.

+## Others
+In this project, we used the ximea cameras to capture the human motions.
+You have to modify the related codes to make this project suit your camera models.